Open Today: 10am - 4pm

 By choosing Homeward Legal when you're looking for a solicitor for moving house, will quote you a Fixed legal Fee that will be exactly what you pay, with no hidden costs - so you'll know exactly what's what.

-Moving house: When are solicitors' fees paid?
+When are solicitors' fees paid when moving house?

 For the new home you're buying, your conveyancing quote will include additional items known as disbursements.